COMBINED - Mean Watershed Score

-Mean (average) Score
+Mean Watershed Health Score

 Click map to enlarge and explore Watershed Health Assessments:

-- These results indicate that intensely cultivated watersheds are the most degraded due to the loss of perennial cover, hydrologic storage, terrestrial habitat quality, terrestrial habitat connectivity, and riparian connectivity as well as pollution from non-point sources.
+- These results indicate that intensively cultivated watersheds are the most degraded due to the loss of perennial cover, hydrologic storage, terrestrial habitat quality, terrestrial habitat connectivity, and riparian connectivity as well as pollution from non-point sources.

 - The northeastern portion of the state, which is primarily forested with lower population densities, has been degraded by point-source pollution from mines, extensive forest harvest and airborne sources of mercury.
-It is also vulnerable to climate change and hydrologic alterations.
+It is also vulnerable to climate change and hyrologic alterations.

 - The Twin Cities metropolitan area and developed corridors toward St. Cloud and Rochester are degraded due to impervious surfaces, intensity of water use and point source pollution.
 They also have limited connectivity due to the intensity of land use that accompanies urban development.